harperreed/harper.blog/content/post/2024-03-25-my-office-is-talking-shit.md

 Send me an [email](mailto:harper@modest.com) if you have any trouble.

 My prediction is that this will be doable inside of home assistant shortly.

+**Part 2 will drop later.
+I will update yall on how we used a vtuber model to give the agent a body**